![]() |

 Book Summary |

-Brilliant and talented, young Joan rebels against medieval laws forbidding women to learn.
-When her older brother is brutally killed during a Viking attack, Joan takes up his identity and enters the monastery of Fulda, where she is initiated into the brotherhood in his place.
+In this international bestseller and basis for the 2009 movie of the same name, Donna Woolfolk Cross brings the Dark Ages to life in all their brutal splendor and shares the dramatic story of a woman whose strength of vision led her to defy the social restrictions of her day.
+For a thousand years her existence has been denied.
+She is the legend that will not die-Pope Joan, the ninth-century woman who disguised herself as a man and rose to become the only female ever to sit on the throne of St. Peter.
+Now in this riveting novel, Cross paints a sweeping portrait of an unforgettable heroine who struggles against restrictions her soul cannot accept.
+Brilliant and talented, young Joan rebels against medieval social strictures forbidding women to learn.
+When her brother is brutally killed during a Viking attack, Joan takes up his cloak-and his identity-and enters the monastery of Fulda.
 As Brother John Anglicus, Joan distinguishes herself as a great scholar and healer.
-Eventually she is drawn to Rome, where she becomes enmeshed in a dangerous web of love, passion, and politics.
-Triumphing over appalling odds, she finally attains the highest throne in Christendom, wielding a power greater than any woman before or since.
+Eventually, she is drawn to Rome, where she becomes enmeshed in a dangerous web of love, passion, and politics.
+Triumphing over appalling odds, she finally attains the highest office in Christendom-wielding a power greater than any woman before or since.
+But such power always comes at a price . . . |

 |